kura/kura.gg/content/pages/eevee.rst

 `Material Design <https://material.google.com/>`__ specification.

 It is named after the Pokémon `Eevee
-<http://www.pokemon.com/uk/pokedex/eevee>`__ because -- like the Pokémon Eevee
+<http://www.pokemon.com/uk/pokedex/eevee>`__ because -- like the Pokémon -- it
--- it can evolve in to many 'elemental types.'
+can evolve in to many 'elemental types.'

 .. role:: blue-grey
 .. role:: pink